Police: At least 5 gunmen involved in Sacramento shooting - NewsBreak

 The Sacramento County coroner identified the three women killed as Johntaya Alexander, 21; Melinda Davis, 57; and Yamile Martinez-Andrade, 21.
 The three men killed were Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.

 Ten people were wounded in addition to the Martin brothers.
-Smiley Martin remained hospitalized and will be booked on the charges when his condition improves enough for him to be jailed, a police statement said.2nd man arrested on gun charges in Sacramento mass shooting
+Smiley Martin remained hospitalized and will be booked on the charges when his condition improves enough for him to be jailed, a police statement said.

 His brother, Dandrae Martin, 26, was arrested Monday as a “related suspect” on suspicion of assault with a deadly weapon and being a convict carrying a loaded gun.
 He made a brief appearance on the gun possession charge Tuesday in Sacramento Superior Court.